Bay of Plenty man Tewi Savage jailed for life for murdering daughter Arnica, aged 2

 On July 1, she told him she wanted to move to Australia, which angered Savage.

-He went for a walk to cool off about 4pm and told Moses to "get the f**k out of his way".
+He went for a walk to cool off about 4pm and told Moses to "get the f*** out of his way".

 Arnica said she wanted to go with him and Savage put her in her pram.